 How do you measure LLM share of voice in 2026?

-LLM share of voice is the metric that tells you how often your brand appears in AI-generated answers, relative to your competitors.
 In 2026, that number matters as much as your Google ranking did five years ago.
 As generative engines like ChatGPT, Perplexity, and Google AI Overviews become the first stop for product research and vendor comparisons, brands that are absent from those answers are losing ground before a buyer ever reaches a search results page.
-This article explains what LLM share of voice is, how to measure it, which tools to use, and what you can do to grow it.

 What is LLM share of voice and why does it matter in 2026?